SimonDanisch/MIT18065/README.md

 ## Install class packages for MIT 18.065

+2. If you're on linux, you need to install these packages first `sudo apt-get install cmake xorg-dev libglu1-mesa-dev hdf5-tools`
 2. Type Pkg.init()
   * Ignore pink ugly info or warning messages.
 They are not serious.
   * We found that on a mac it ran right away, but on windows it took a couple of minutes.
 Good time to get that coffee or Diet Coke.